phthom/icp31/5-Microclimate.md

 ### Add persistent volumes

-<u>Some persistent volumes have been created in the installation lab.</u>
+We need to create some persistent volumes before we start.

-If not, create a file with that command:
+So, create a file with that command:

 `nano pv-mc.yaml`